dcsil/rails-tutorial/sections/0_introduction.md

 # Action Items

+1. If you are on Mac, run `brew list ruby`.
+If Ruby is installed via Homebrew, run `brew uninstall ruby`.
+This will conflict with Rbenv.
 1. [Install Rbenv](https://github.com/rbenv/rbenv#installation)
 1. Install Ruby 3.0.2: Assuming you have Rbenv installed, run `rbenv install 3.0.2`.
 1. Run `rbenv global 3.0.2` to set the version of Ruby to use.
 This will set the default Ruby version to 3.0.2 and will be the default version used from now on unless overridden with a local `.ruby-version` file.